 Ready to Transform Your Outdoor Space?

-A well-designed fire feature becomes the centerpiece of outdoor living, creating a destination that brings family and friends together season after season.
+A well-designed built-in fire pit seating area becomes the centerpiece of your outdoor living a destination that brings family and friends together from spring through Michigan winter.
+Michigan Rose Construction is ready to help you design and build it.

 Contact us today: